EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 - **Optional Grafana dashboards**
 - **Optional SonarQube deployment**

+!!! note
+    The local admin account is required with or without IAM: the API loads its catalogue of analysis tools and pipelines from fixtures that are partly owned by that account.
+Without it the catalogue does not load and the deployment comes up with no tools and no pipelines.

 #### OIDC Authentication

 OIDC authentication is optional - the script asks a plain yes/no with no preset default.